BillMux/bank-tech-test/README.md

 So that I can keep an eye on my balance and transactions I want to have access to a bank statement
 ```

+## Testing and Coverage

+This project has been tested with rspec, simplecov and rubocop.
+All tests are passing with 100% coverage and linting test detects no offences.